If you’ve heard of the revolutionary Chord Hugo in your audiophile journey, then I present to you its little brother.

-Output impedance is another factor that is related to the headphones you can use.
+Output impedance is another factor that’s related to the headphones you can use.

 Deep Dive Into the Specs

-For the next few sections, let’s take a closer look at the inner workings of Chord’s devices!
+For the next few sections, I’ll be taking a closer look at the inner workings of Chord’s devices!

-In this section, you will see how to use them and how they help you with and enhance your listening experience.
+In this section, you’ll learn how to use them and how they can help and enhance your listening experience.

 Build Quality And Design

 Chord’s products are famous for their quirky minimalist designs and great build quality.